U.S. flag

 Agents/circumstances to avoid: Extreme neck flexion and extension in individuals with odontoid hypoplasia.
 Activities and occupations that place undue stress on the spine and weight-bearing joints.

-Evaluation of relatives at risk: Presymptomatic testing in males at risk may obviate unnecessary diagnostic testing for other causes of short stature and/or osteoarthritis.
+Evaluation of relatives at risk: If the TRAPPC2 pathogenic variant in the family is known, genetic testing of at-risk male relatives may obviate unnecessary diagnostic testing for other causes of short stature and/or osteoarthritis.

 Genetic counseling.